Approximately-symmetric neural networks for quantum spin liquids

 Let us now consider the problem of incorporating approximate symmetries into an NQS ansatz.
 Suppose that the ground state, $|\psi \rangle$, exhibits a particular group of symmetries $G$, such that $g|\psi \rangle = |\psi \rangle$ for all $g\in G$.
 We will assume that the basis $\{|s \rangle \}$ is chosen such that the group $G$ acts as a permutation on bit-string basis elements.
 In such a basis, the invariance of the state $|\psi \rangle$ under $G$ is ensured if two inputs of the network connected by symmetry yield the same output (i.e.~complex amplitude): $\psi_{gs} = \psi_s$ for all $g \in G$~\cite{roth2023high,cohen2016group}.

 For approximate symmetries, the strict invariance condition above is relaxed to $\mathbb{E}_{g \in G}\mathbb{E}_{s} |\psi_{gs} - \psi_s | < \epsilon$, where the expectation value $\mathbb{E}$ is taken over all group elements and input bit strings~\cite{expectation}.
-Given a fully invariant neural network with $\epsilon=0$, one can lift the strict constraints by adding an extra non-invariant layer to the network or by using a non-invariant skip-connection~\cite{wang2022approximately, finzi2021residual}.
-In principle, for sufficiently large invariance breaking, $ \epsilon$, a neural network constructed in such a fashion can target any vector in the Hilbert space.
-In practice, the appropriate value of $\epsilon$ is learnt by the network itself, and is independent of network hyperparameters~\cite{SM}.
+Given a fully invariant neural network with $\epsilon=0$, one can lift the strict constraints by adding an extra non-invariant layer to the network or by using a non-invariant skip-connection~\cite{wang2022approximately,finzi2021residual}.
+In principle, for sufficiently large breaking $\epsilon$ of the fixed point symmetries, a neural network constructed in such a fashion can target any vector in the Hilbert space.
+In practice, the appropriate value of $\epsilon$ is learnt by the network itself, and is independent of network hyperparameters~\SM.